 - 4 photographs,

-– the original health report scanned by the system (Signed by an Eye and ENT specialist, confirming no color and light blindness, and not older then 4 months),
+- An original health report scanned by the system (Signed by an Eye and ENT specialist, confirming no color and light blindness, and not older than 4 months),

-It is also possible to practice at the sailing academies while you are having the amateur sailing training, or after you obtain your International Certificate of Competency.
+It is also possible to practice at the sailing academies while undertaking the Amateur Sailing Training, or after you obtain your International Certificate of Competency.

-The two areas of sailing training consists of both theoretical and practical parts.
-When being taught both the practical and theoretical elements in training, you have the opportunity in practice to consolidate the theoretical knowledge that you have previously learnt.
-According to the level of experience of the participants, the sailing training is divided into 3 sections.
+The 2 areas of sailing training consist of both theoretical and practical elements.
+According to the level of experience of the participants, sailing training is divided into 3 sections:

 Basic Sailing Training

-This is the first stage where the participants first meet the sail.
-At this level, the goals are; to gain ability to sail without trainer, to be able to perform with a spinnaker and learn the ability to intervene in emergency situations.
-After the theoretical and practical training is complete, participants will have the ability to sail the boat from one point to another.
+This is the first stage of training where participants first meet the sail.
+At this level, the goals are to gain the ability to sail without a trainer and to be able to perform with a spinnaker and learn the ability to intervene in emergency situations.
+After theoretical and practical training is completed, participants will have the knowledge and practical experience in order to sail the boat from one point to another.

 Advanced Sailing Training

-Advanced training is the second phase for the sailing course.
-At this stage, participants who have completed the basic training have the opportunity to learn more advanced techniques in sailing and are able to gain the perfect boat dominance skills.
-Additionally, the aim of this training is to improve the skills of the participants by providing a deeper level of information than what was taught at the basic level.
+Advanced training is the second phase of the sailing course.
+At this stage, participants who have completed the basic training will have the opportunity to learn more advanced techniques in sailing and will learn how to perfectly master the boat.
+The aim of this level of the course is to provide further training and a deeper level of information and understanding.

 Open Sea Sailing Training

-Open sea sailing is the phase in training where the participants gain the skills and professionalism that is essential when sailing the open sea.
-This training allows you to learn the theoretical and practical information that you will need when offshore, such as cruising safely, night time sailing and marine survival on long term journeys.
-During the training you will also learn to adjust to the living conditions on a sailing boat to become more inline with the natural circumstances that may occur.
+Open sea sailing is the phase of training where participants gain the necessary skills, professionalism and mastery that will be essential when sailing out on the open sea.
+This training will provide participants with the theoretical and practical information that will be necessary when offshore such as cruising safely, nighttime sailing and marine survival on long-term journeys.
+During this training, participants will learn to adequately adjust to living conditions on a sailing boat and to become more prepared for all-natural circumstances that may occur.

 Basic Yachting Training

-Basic yacht training aims to develop usage in accordance with the marine rules and sailing navigation.
+Basic yacht training aims to develop usage in accordance with marine rules and sailing navigation.
 The goal is to increase the ability towards outfitting sailing yachts up to 40 ft.
-During training you are able to learn the basic information necessary which includes maritime information, safety at sea, wind information, mastery of the engine, sail steering and geographical routes.
+During training participants will learn the basic information necessary including maritime information, safety at sea, wind information, mastery of the engine, sail steering and geographical routes.

 Advanced Yachting Training

-With the advanced yachting training course you will be sufficient in the ability to acquire, use and equip the outfitting and trimming of yachts up to 40 ft.
-In this training you are taught the advanced yachting knowledge that requires a more in-depth understanding of information; such as advanced maritime and yachting knowledge, navigation, map usage, route drawing, anchoring and receiving, departure and docking.
-At the end of this training, if one wishes, you will have the opportunity to be the captain of the boat you have rented.
+Through the Advanced Yachting Training course, participants will become sufficient in the ability to acquire, use and equip the outfitting and trimming of sailing yachts up to 40 ft.
+In this level of training, participants will be given a more in-depth understanding of basic concepts such as advanced maritime and yachting knowledge, navigation, map usage, route drawing, anchoring and receiving, departure and docking.
+Following the competition of this training, participants will be qualified to captain their own boat.

-In order to be able to work as a commercial or private yacht captain, it is necessary to have a Yacht Captain’s license.
+In order to be able to work as a commercial or private yacht captain, it is necessary to obtain a Yacht Captain’s license.
 The Yacht Captain’s License is a certificate of competence that has international validity.
-With this licence, all boats which are in the yacht class (with no limitation of voyage zone, length, carrying capacity) can be operated.
+With this license, all boats which are in the yacht class (with no limitation of voyage zone, length, carrying capacity) can be operated.

-– the main criterea you must prove is that you are 21 years or older,
+- You must be 21 years or older,

-– graduated from primary school and have completed a yacht captain training course for 350 hours (4 months) or more.
+- You must have graduated from primary school and have completed a Yacht Captain Training course of 350 hours (4 months) or more.

-– you will also need 5 documents for the Certification and Watch-keeping for Seafarers (STCW).
+- You must have acquired the necessary 5 documents for the Certification and Watch-keeping for Seafarers (STCW).

-– you are able to provide documentation in relation to radar observation-piloting and medical care.
+- You must provide documentation in relation to radar observation-piloting and medical care.

-– provide proof that you have the Certificate for Receiver Operating Characteristics, plus The Short Range Certificate of Competence.
+- You must provide proof that you have the Certificate for Receiver Operating Characteristics, plus The Short Range Certificate of Competence.

-– you have completed an internship on yachts that are longer then 15 meters for 6 months or longer.
+- You must have completed an internship on yachts that are longer than 15 meters for a period of 6 months or longer.

-– you have succeeded in the Yacht Captain Exam provided by the Undersecretariat of Maritime Affairs, as well as being eligible to get a Yacht Captain Licence.
+- You must have succeeded in the Yacht Captain Exam provided by the Undersecretariat of Maritime Affairs, as well as be eligible to get a Yacht Captain Licence.

 Yacht Captain Exams

-You qualify for a Yacht Captain’s license if you are successful in the exam after completing training for around 4 months in the institutions approved by the Undersecretariat of Maritime Affairs.
+You will qualify for a Yacht Captain’s License if you are successful in the exam after completing training for around 4 months in the institutions approved by the Undersecretariat of Maritime Affairs.